Savita75/Savita75/README.md

 ### Hey!
 Nice to see you. 👋

 Welcome to my page!
-I am Savita Saw… I am data enthuasiast and hold masters of Data Science Degree…
+I am Savita Saw… I am data enthuasiast and pursuing masters of Data Science Degree…